alexatwoodhead/ompare/README.md

 11) Exclude system or platform code from being profiled to focus only on your prodcut or customizations.
 12) Profile code once and configure multilpe reports that slice or focus on specific areas of differences.
 13) Profile 2, 10 or even 50 different namespaces accross an instance with a single task.
+14) Recently used for porting between code Cache 2010.2 and IRIS 2019.3.
+The Class Source Handler has been reimplemented to *replace with* IRIS naming conventions and defaults, to focus on real code differences while excluding platform version default differences.

 # Client install
 Excludes any reporting elements of code that are not required for profiling systems